tmlye/dotfiles/README.md

 ### Wallpaper

-If you're using `feh` to set your wallpaper, simply place it in `~/.wallpaper/current.jpg` and everything should work fine.
+Simply place your wallpaper in `~/.wallpaper/current.jpg` and everything should work fine.
-You can modify the command used to set the wallpaper in `~/.dotfiles/awesome/themes/default/theme.lua`.
+You can modify the location for the wallpaper in `~/.dotfiles/awesome/themes/default/theme.lua`.

 ## Credit